libpfasst/LibPFASST/docs/source/tutorial.rst

 Tutorial
 ========

-The following material will walk the user through a couple of examples to demonstrate how to set up an application using libpfasst.
+The following material will walk the user through a couple of examples to demonstrate how to set up an application using LibPFASST.

 Once libpfasst has been successfully built, move to the directory  libpfasst/Tutorials/EX1_Dahlquist